scalar-labs/scalardl-java-client-sdk/docs/dl-sandbox.md

 We will authorize you through GitHub OAuth to give you an access to the Sandbox environment.
 Please visit [our sandbox site](https://scalar-labs.com/sandbox/), read the [terms of use](https://scalar-labs.com/terms-of-use), and press the button to do it.
-We will give you an access token and a key pair.
+We will give you a zip file containing an access token, a key pair and configuration file.
 The access token is used for communicating with Sandbox API gateway to authenticate you.
 The key pair is used for communicating with Scalar DL network.